 - Implement ad refresh on pages with engaging content.

-- Do consider ad viewability while you refresh inventories.
+- Do measure ad viewability while you refresh inventories.

-- Do A/B testing with different types of ad refresh triggers.
+- Do A/B test with different types of ad refresh triggers?
 Better yet, use a combination of triggers.

 Don’ts of Ad Refresh: